evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 You can use regular expressions to identify text patterns.
 For example, you check if the responses mentions competitors, named company products, include emails or specific topical words.
 Such descriptors return a binary score ("True" or "False") for pattern match.

 Let's check if responses contain words related to the topic of compensation (such as `salary', 'benefits' or 'payroll').
 You can pass this word list to the `IncludesWords` descriptor.
-This will automatically check for inflected and variant words.

 Add an optional display name for this eval: